jabraham17/evo/README.md

 - add more complex environments
   - add obstacles to the path
   - load from a file description?
+- write a better expression algorithm that doesn't use recursion, look into using actual matrices
+- threading
+  - dynamically allocate threads instead of statically
+  - improve memory allocation in threads, i think thats part of what slows down threading
+  - we can make better threading with more complex threading, where we tile the grid, and then only synchronize on tile crossing, this will be after other optimizations because it will be a pain
 - make a primitive language to describe simulations
   - language describes the environment, and how the simulation should run
   - can modify the simulation mid run